Using E-E-A-T Principles for Answer Engine Optimization

 Don’t skip competitive analysis.

-For example, in my search above for "best accounting software for a solopreneur," I asked Perplexity its reasons.
+For example, after searching “best accounting software for a solopreneur,” Perplexity explains its reasoning:

 Step 3: Demonstrate experience & expertise